Donald Trump Says Reports That He’s Considering Martial Law Are ‘Fake News’

 “Martial law = Fake News.
 Just more knowingly bad reporting!” he tweeted.

 Trump has come under fire for his continued insistence that he was the real winner of the 2020 presidential election and that the victory was stolen from him through massive, nationwide fraud.
-Allies have pushed these claims in a series of now-failed court battles, including an attempt from the state of Texas to invalidate the voting results from a number of key battlegrounds that Biden had won.
+Allies have pushed these claims in a series of now-failed court battles, including an attempt from the state of Texas to invalidate the voting results from a number of key battleground states that Biden had won.

 As The Inquisitr noted, reports that Trump may be considering using the military to overturn the election results and run a new race have prompted many to call on Mike Pence to invoke the 25th Amendment, which would allow for Trump to be removed from office for not being competent.